 A rumbling sound can also indicate excessive wear, this time on your carrier bearings.
 This sound could also be similar to a whirring noise.
 Rumbling sounds can also indicate wheel bearings that need to be replaced.

 Banging and Clunking

-Banging or clunking sounds can find their caused by broken spider gears, worn positraction clutches or insufficient lubrication.
+Banging or clunking sounds can find they are caused by broken spider gears, worn positraction clutches or insufficient lubrication.
 However, pinion gears or a broken ring can cause clunking every few feet.
-Clunking sounds that happen only when you’re starting to move could be U-joints that are going out, transmission problems or an out of balance drive shaft.
+Clunking sounds that happen only when you’re starting to move could be U-joints that are going out, transmission problems or an out of balance driveshaft.

 While not a sound, vibrations that are steady and increase in accordance with the speed of the vehicle can find their cause in a driveshaft that is out of balance or worn U-joints—both of which need to be resolved quickly to save you big bills.

 No matter the sounds that you’re hearing, the differentials are trying to tell you to quickly take care of the problem before it becomes much larger.
 If you can catch a bad part before it is completely ruined, or before it ruins other parts, then you’ll be saving yourself a great deal of money in the long run.